snowplow-archive/snowplow.github.com/_posts/2015-xx-xx-snowplow-r71-stork-billed-kingfisher-released.md

 The new enrichment creates a fingerprint from a hash of the [Tracker Protocol] [tracker-protocol] fields set in an event's querystring (for GET requests) or body (for POST requests).
 You can configure a list of Tracker Protocol fields to exclude from the hash generation.
 For example, in our default configuration we exclude:

+1. "eid" (`event_id`), because we will typically review event IDs separately when investigating duplicates
+2. "nuid" (`network_userid`), because a single event that is sent twice to a collector on a computer that does not accept third party cookies would be assigned different `network_userid`s (despite being a duplicate)
-1. "stm" (`dvce_sent_tstamp`), since this field could change between two different attempts to send the same event
+3. "stm" (`dvce_sent_tstamp`), since this field could change between two different attempts to send the same event
-2. "eid" (`event_id`), because we will typically review event IDs separately when investigating duplicates

 The [example configuration JSON] [example-event-fingerprint] for this enrichment is as follows: